 Assistant Principal, Dean, and Counselors visit the feeder elementary schools to provide 5th graders an overview of what they can expect in 6th grade.
 We also participate in a question and answer period to address the specific needs of the students.

-Sixth grade orientation is also held on site.
+After a successful bridge camp this year, we will continue to build the curriculum for an even stronger day next year.
 We invite 5th graders from our feeder schools to join us on an evening in May to provide information to them and their parents on the expectations and requirements for middle school.
-We also host an additional 6th grade orientation during the week prior to the start of school in August.

 Fifth graders interested in our magnet program are provided several opportunities to attend school here at Bishop for a day.
 They are given the opportunity to select classes that they would like to participate and they get to follow a custom made schedule for the day.
 They also eat lunch in our cafeteria with the current class of 6th graders.
 The Academy of Technology and Gifted Studies also hosts an Open House which showcases the programs teachers, curriculum, and activities..
-Incoming Academy students also are invited to attend "Titans in Training" Camp during the summer to even further support their transition.